brycegit/brycegit.github.io/src/pages/refactoring-patterns/index.md

 ## 5. Replace Anonymous Function with Expression

 In JavaScript it’s a common practice to pass an anonymous function into an array method, such as `.map`, `.reduce`, or `.filter`.
-One issue that I frequently see is these functions include logic that is not easy to understand, and since there is no name for the function it can be difficult to quickly parse the intent of the array method.
+One issue I frequently see with these anonymous functions is they become complicated and difficult to parse; and since there is no name for the function it can be difficult to quickly understand the intent of the code.

-Instead, I’ve found it helpful to extract these anonymous functions into a function expression, which makes it much easier to understand the intent (this is also known as using "point-free style" or "tacit programming".).
+Instead, I’ve found it helpful to extract these anonymous functions into a function expression, which makes it much easier to understand the intent (this also resembles "point-free style" a.k.a. "tacit programming".).

 ```js
 // Before